Demographics of Denver: The Black American West and Denver

 Many of the early inhabitants to settle the city were of African lineage, especially those who had escaped slavery.
 African-American mountain man Jim Beckwourth homesteaded land in what is now Denver in 1863.
 In honor of these frontiersmen, Paul Stewert created the Black American West Museum in Denver.

 The Five Points neighborhood is historically associated with African-American culture in Denver.
 In the 1940s through the 1950s, jazz clubs in Five Points provided popular venues for famous African American musicians.

 Denver's first African-American mayor, Wellington Webb, served in that office from 1991 to 2003.
-The current Denver mayor, Michael Hancock, elected in 2011 and re-elected in 2015 and 2019, is also African-American, as are former city councilwoman Allegra "Happy" Haynes and Denver police chief Robert C. White.
+The Denver mayor from 2011 to 2023 was Michael Hancock, elected in 2011 and re-elected in 2015 and 2019, is also African-American, as are former city councilwoman Allegra "Happy" Haynes and Denver police chief Robert C. White.
 Former Denver First Lady and State Senator Wilma Webb led the successful movement to adopt Martin Luther King, Jr. Day as a state holiday, long before it became a federal holiday.